chadlevn/Getting-Started-With-TDD/README.md

 See `Summary.md` for the presentation material.

-Check out "TDD Outdoors" in my repos.
+Check out [TDD Outdoors](https://github.com/chadlevn/TDD-Outdoors) in my repos.